o0101/good.html/README.md

 ## More Goodies

 Apart from self-closing tags, ***BANG!*** has numerous other special features that make it super productive for building interfaces***BANG!***.
 Read on to discover how ***BANG!*** makes UI work more productive.

+You can jump in right away and get it on NPM: https://www.npmjs.com/package/bang.html

 ------